 - Facilitating the reunification of one former detainee with his children.

 - We have over ten years of experience investigating and litigating US-led abuses in multiple jurisdictions, representing countless victims of abusive detention;

 - We are an international organization with fellows around the world, connecting us to grassroots and government sources of support;

 - Our small size, flat structure and lack of bureaucracy allows us to be quick, flexible and creative – crucial in the ongoing effort to solve unique problems caused by Guantánamo;

 - Our fast pace of work allows us to assist a large volume of ex-prisoners, which enables us to connect the dots between cases and build on our broad experience.

 Why we need your help:

-Reprieve US has opened a New York office with 501(c)(3) fundraising capacity, and our resettlement workload is increasing substantially as we work towards the closure of the prison at Guantánamo Bay.
-After twelve years, and following long-term hunger strikes and harsh force-feeding, every prisoner that emerges from Guantánamo is more damaged than the last.
+Our resettlement workload is increasing substantially as we work towards the closure of the prison at Guantánamo Bay.
+After sixteen years, and following long-term hunger strikes and harsh force-feeding, every prisoner that emerges from Guantánamo is more damaged than the last.
 The need for dedicated support for this men is greater than ever.

 Please send a check to Reprieve US, PO Box 3627, New York, NY 10163 or donate online below.
 We will use your donation where it is most needed.